Best Beauty At The Grammys: Rihanna, Adele, Beyonce & More

 Music’s biggest night was totally star-studded with some of our favorites ROCKING the red carpet.
 See all the best beauty looks of the night below!

 Adele WON the red carpet with her blue steel gaze.
 Her cat eye liner was FLAWLESS and her skin was glowing thanks to a lot of prep using the very hydrating Ole Henriksen skincare.
+Her makeup was done by Michael Ashton.
+For her performance during the show, Chris Appleton changed her hair to undone waves with tons of texture.

 Rihanna looked so amazing!
 Her hair was styled by Yusef using ghd tools and Matrix Biolage products.